MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/index.md

 - The [Microsoft 2019 security intelligence report](https://www.microsoft.com/security/blog/2019/02/28/microsoft-security-intelligence-report-volume-24-is-now-available/) reported that phishing attacks increased by a margin of 250% between January and December of 2018.

+The [zero trust security model](https://www.microsoft.com/security/business/zero-trust) treats all hosts as if they're internet-facing, and considers the entire network to be potentially compromised and hostile.
+This approach focuses on building strong authentication, authorization, and encryption, while also providing compartmentalized access and better operational agility.

 Gartner promotes an [adaptive security architecture](https://www.gartner.com/smarterwithgartner/build-adaptive-security-architecture-into-your-organization/) that replaces an incident response-based strategy with a *prevent-detect-respond-predict* model.
 Adaptive access protection combines access control, behavioral monitoring, usage management, and discovery with continuous monitoring and analysis.

-The [Microsoft Cybersecurity Reference Architecture (MCRA)](https://gallery.technet.microsoft.com/Cybersecurity-Reference-883fb54c) describes Microsoft's cybersecurity capabilities and how they integrate with existing security architectures, including cloud and hybrid environments that use Azure AD for Identity-as-a-Service (IDaaS).
+The [Microsoft Cybersecurity Reference Architecture (MCRA)](https://gallery.technet.microsoft.com/Cybersecurity-Reference-883fb54c) describes Microsoft's cybersecurity capabilities and how they integrate with existing security architectures, including cloud and hybrid environments that use Azure AD for *Identity-as-a-Service (IDaaS)*.

-This article advances the adaptive security approach to IDaaS, emphasizing components available on the Azure AD platform.
+This article advances the zero-trust, adaptive security approach to IDaaS, emphasizing components available on the Azure AD platform.

 ## Use cases
 - Design new security solutions